 The competition consists are two (2) Judging Rounds:

 The Initial Judging Round takes place between Friday, May 7, and Friday, May 21st, 2021.
-Its objective is to select which companies from each track will be named Finalists, and move on to the Second and Final Round of the Competition, the New England Innovation Showcase (Wednesday, October 6th, 2021, from 5 to 8:30 pm).
+Its objective is to select which companies from each track will be named Finalists, and move on to the Second and Final Round of the Competition, The Eddies Showcase (Wednesday, October 6th, 2021, from 4 to 8:30 pm).
 The number of finalists may fluctuate between 3 and 4 in each competition track.

-The Final Judging Round begins the night of the New England Innovation Showcase (Wednesday, October 6th), and ends on Friday, October 8th, 2021.
-The purpose of this round is to select the (one) Winner of the New England Innovation Award, per track.
+The Final Judging Round begins the night of The Eddies Showcase (Wednesday, October 6th), and ends on Friday, October 8th, 2021.
+The purpose of this round is to select the (one) Eddie Winner, per track.

 All Finalists and Award Winners are celebrated and presented with an Award at the Annual Evening of Innovation, scheduled for the evening of Wednesday, November 3, 2020.
 Winners are announced at that time, they are not notified in advance.